 In the aftermath of World War II, the Soviet Union had engineered communist takeovers in a number of East European countries.
 These countries — East Germany, Poland, Czechoslovakia, Hungary, Romania, Bulgaria and Albania — became the Eastern Bloc.
 Formed under compulsion, the Bloc was an uneasy alliance.
 There were revolts in East Germany in 1953, Poland and Hungary in 1956, Czechoslovakia in 1968, Poland again in 1976.
 After 1968 the Bloc was held together by the Brezhnev Doctrine, which mandated the use of the Soviet military to prevent defections.
 Gorbachev abandoned this doctrine in 1985, and distanced himself from the internal politics of the Eastern Bloc countries.
 The Bloc soon unravelled.
 Solidarity took control of the Polish government in June 1989; Hungary opened its border with Austria in September 1989; crowds broke through the Berlin Wall in November 1989.

 The defection of the Eastern Bloc countries undoubtedly had a “demonstration effect” within the Soviet Union.
-Each of its fifteen republics was identified with a distinct ethnic group (such as Armenian or Ukrainian).
-The Baltic republics — Estonia, Latvia, and Lithuania — had been independent states before World War II.
+Each of its fifteen republics was identified with a distinct ethnic group (such as Armenian or Ukrainian), and the Baltic republics — Estonia, Latvia, and Lithuania — had been independent states before World War II.
 Each of the republics retained a distinct identity even after its incorporation into the Soviet Union, having “a state border, constitution, parliament, and (after 1944) a ministry of foreign affairs,”30 as well as a constitutional right to withdraw from the union.
 The peoples of the republics recognized that Eastern Europe’s new freedoms could also be their freedoms.

 What held the Soviet Union together was the “pyramid-like hierarchy of the Communist Party.”31 The top of the hierarchy was in Moscow, the bottom was on a factory floor in some remote republic, and there was a single chain of command throughout.
 The communist party ensured that the Soviet Union acted with a single purpose even though it was structured as a loose federation.